Differential graded motives: weight complex, weight filtrations and spectral sequences for realizations; Voevodsky vs. Hanamura: Concluding remarks

 \section{Concluding remarks}

 In subsection \ref{ssubcat} we give a general description of subcategories of $\hk$ generated by fixed sets of objects.
-In particular, this method can be used to obtain the description of the category of effective Tate motives (i.e. the full triangulated subcategory of $\dms$ generated by $\z(n)$ for $n>0$).
+In particular, this method can be used to obtain the description of the category of effective Tate motives (i.e., the full triangulated subcategory of $\dms$ generated by $\z(n)$ for $n>0$).

 In \ref{loc} we describe the construction of 'localization of differential graded categories' (due to Drinfeld).
 This gives us a description of localizations of $\hk$.
 All such localizations come from differential graded functors.
-As an application, we prove that the motif of a smooth variety is a mixed Tate one whenever its weight complex (as defined in \cite{gs}, cf. subsection \ref{expmgc} and \ref{wecompl}) is.
+As an application, we prove that the motif of a smooth variety is a mixed Tate one if and only if its weight complex (as defined in \cite{gs}, cf. subsection \ref{expmgc} and \ref{wecompl}) is.

 In \ref{motcharp} we verify that over an arbitrary perfect field one can apply our theory (at least) with rational coefficients.
 One of the main tools is the Poincare duality in characteristic $p$ proved by Beilinson and Vologodsky.
 Moreover over finite fields the Beilinson-Parshin conjecture (that $H^i(P,\q(n))$ for smooth projective $P$ could be non-zero only for $i=2n$) holds iff $t \q:\dmge\q\to K^b(\chow \q)$ is an equivalence (note that here $\dmge\q$, $\chow\q$, and $t \q$ denote the corresponding idempotent completions); see Proposition \ref{becon}.
 We also describe an idea for constructing certain 'infinite integral' weight complex in finite characteristic (see \S7.3 of \cite{bws} for a complete proof).